-This short Thanksgiving story by Mary E. Wilkins Freeman (1852-1930) recreates fond images of an old fashioned Thanksgiving Day centered around family and friends.
+This short story about Thanksgiving by Mary E. Wilkins Freeman (1852-1930) recreates fond images of an old fashioned Thanksgiving Day centered around family and friends.
 Wilkins is best remembered for her stories describing rural New England village life in the late 19th century.

 Mary E. Wilkins published more than two dozen collections of short stories and novels during her writing career.
-The short Thanksgiving story that follows is one of her best remembered.
+The short story about Thanksgiving that follows is one of her best remembered.

-This delightful and heartwarming short Thanksgiving story from the 1800s, serves to remind us to slow down and savor the season.
-May God bless you, and may your family experience an old fashioned Thanksgiving Day to remember!
+The delightful and heartwarming short story about Thanksgiving serves to remind us to slow down and savor the season.
+May God bless you richly, and may your family experience an old fashioned Thanksgiving Day to remember!

 "What is it, child?"